Shajahan Chowdhury (Chittagong politician)

-Shajahan Chowdhury (শাজাহান চৌধুরী) is a Bangladeshi politician and a former MP from the Chittagong-14 constituency and former Ameer of Chittagong Metropolitan unit of Bangladesh Jamaat-e-Islami.
+Shajahan Chowdhury (শাহজাহান চৌধুরী) is a Bangladeshi politician.
+He is currently now the Member of Parliament representing the Chittagong-15 constituency.
+He previously served as the Ameer of the Chittagong Metropolitan unit and is currently a member of the Central Working Committee of Bangladesh Jamaat-e-Islami.

+Early life and education

+Shajahan Chowdhury was born in Satkania, Chittagong, Bangladesh.
+He completed his early education in the Chittagong region and later pursued higher education from a recognized institution.

 Career

 Chowdhury was elected to parliament from Chittagong-14 as a Bangladesh Jamaat-e-Islami candidate in 1991 and 2001.

 Chowdhury was arrested on 1 May 2019.
 According to the local police, there had been 50 violence cases against him.